 Emily Carr has 30 days to respond to a request therefore it is imperative that all formal requests are handled in an expeditious and efficient manner.
 In addition, fees for formal requests may be required as per the Act.

 Protection of Privacy

 What is a record?
 A record is defined in the Act as any books, documents, maps, drawings, photographs, letters, video/audio tapes, vouchers, papers, email and any other items on which information is recorded or stored by graphic, electronic, mechanical or other means.

 What constitutes personal information?
 The definition of personal information includes information such as: name; home address; home phone number; race; origin; colour; political or religious beliefs; age; sex; sexual orientation; marital or family status; genetic information; personal history; health; education; finances; employment histories and any identifying number, symbol or other particular assigned to an individual.

 Can I release student contact information, timetables, attendance records or tuition information to a third party, even the parent of an underage student or a faculty member?
 No, not without the individual’s consent.
 You may disclose certain information to a faculty member if the information is required for the faculty member to perform their teaching duties.
-Certain exceptions apply in an emergency situation and you may contact the Information + Privacy Coordinator for further information.
+Certain exceptions apply in an emergency situation and you may contact the Information + Privacy Officer for further information.